Final Round Case Interview Prep 2026: Partner-Level Guide and Story Portfolio

 I have practiced leading the case proactively without waiting for prompts

 Final round partners often give you space to lead.
 Candidates who wait for the next question look passive.
-Practice signaling the next step: 'I'd like to now explore the cost side of this — is that the right priority?'
+Practice signaling the next step: 'I'd like to now explore the cost side of this.
+Is that the right priority?'

 I know my 'why consulting' answer at the level a senior partner will probe it